Out of the Shadows (Escape the Fate album)

 Out of the Shadows is the eighth studio album by American rock band Escape the Fate.
 The album was released on September 1, 2023, through Big Noise Music and was produced by John Feldmann.
 This is the first album to feature guitarist Matti Hoffman and bassist Erik Jensen.
+This is also the last album to feature rhythm guitarist TJ Bell.

 Background

 After Kevin Gruft's departure of the band, Escape the Fate brought on Matti Hoffman on lead guitar and Erik Jensen on bass.
 Out of the Shadows is the first Escape the Fate record to feature this new lineup.

 Despite Gruft's departure, he had involvement in the songwriting process for several of the record's songs.